dxdxdt/proone/doc/sws.md

 thread.
 This may seem as a huge missed opportunity if Proone scores infecting itself onto a beefy multi-core system.
 Keep in mind that Proone is designed to run on resource-scarce embedded devices.
-Most poorly-designed vulnerable devices will be single core, anways.
+Most poorly-designed vulnerable devices will be single core, anyway.
 The strategy is getting the most small-powered devices infected rather than having a few infected high-performance systems.

 ### Ephemeral Presence